AguaClara/UASB/summer2018report.md

 **_Juan's comments:_** (RESOLVED-AG) You give very little background as to what's going on, and this section does not have a title.
 I believe this is an 'abstract'

-### Influent Flow System
+## Influent Flow System

-One major design goal for the summer was to finish the influent system that delivers wastewater to the bottom of the reactor.
+One major design goal for the summer was to finish the influent system that delivers wastewater to the bottom of the reactor from a holding tank.

-**_Juan's comments:_** (AG - not a 100% sure I know what sort of image would be helpful here) I think a figure would be very useful here, as it is extremely difficult to understand what's going on without being able to image the reactor
+**_Juan's comments: (AG - not a 100% sure I know what sort of image would be helpful here) I think a figure would be very useful here, as it is extremely difficult to understand what's going on without being able to image the reactor_**

 #### Continuous versus Pulse Flow